Best Cheap Distortion Pedal List to Blow Your Socks Off

 It features three different gain toggle settings as well as Level, Gain, and Tone control knobs.
 The circuitry is housed in an all-metal enclosure.

 The mode switch enables you to go from Natural mode: a thick-sounding overdrive pedal tone.
-The Tight mode for modern sounding distortion to Classic mode: a UK-style gain response perfect for classic rock.
+The Tight mode for modern sounding distortion to Classic mode: a UK-style gain response perfect for classic rock and hard rock.

 The tonal options also make it a sleeper favorite as a modern metal pedal.